South Africa’s global ambitions

 The failure of successive ANC administrations to profoundly transform South Africa and uplift its black majority from poverty also affects its foreign policy.
 On the one hand, it fans a populist and at times anti-Western mood that tends to align the country with authoritarian ‘anti-imperialist’ regimes.
 On the other, it reinforces a ‘pragmatist’ foreign policy where economic necessity and ambitious domestic growth and developmental goals inevitably trump idealistic values.

 This pattern has been reflected abroad by the adoption of a “foreign policy of transformation”.
 According to University of Johannesburg professor Chris Landsberg, who coined the concept, South Africa not only prioritises issues of poverty and inequality, but also advocates a “fundamental redistribution of both power and resources at the global level”.
-1 Initiated under Mandela, this doctrine was particularly developed during the presidency of Thabo Mbeki, who both prioritised the African continent and tried to reform the international rules of the game in favour of the global South.

 Early on, the new South Africa made its mark in the region.
 It effectively worked to strengthen the Southern African Development Community.
 It acted to transform the discredited Organisation of African Unity into what was hoped would be an energised AU.
 It also launched with great fanfare the New Partnership for Africa’s Development (NEPAD) as a powerful lever to bring Africa out of poverty and backwardness by promoting good governance.
 The core idea was to foster an African Renaissance that would turn the ‘forgotten continent’ into a vibrant actor on the international arena under the mantra of ‘African solutions to African problems’.